 The Fund invests in financial assets for the primary purpose of obtaining a return on investments.
-These investments are subject to interest rate risks, which represent
+These investments are subject to interest rate risks, which represent the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

-The Fund's direct exposure to interest rate movements as at 31 March 2022 and 31 March 2021 is set out below.
+The Fund's direct exposure to interest rate movements as at 31 March 2023 and 31 March 2022 is set out below.
 These disclosures present interest rate risk based on the underlying financial assets at fair value.